Jammy Jellyfish Release Notes

 Active Directory Integration

 This is being tracked in bug #1934997.
-Until the fix becomes available, please see comment #5 in that bug report for existing workarounds.
+The fix should now be available, otherwise please see comment #5 in that bug report for existing workarounds.

 Platforms